What is the Queenstown Trail like?

 What happens if there's bad weather on the day?

-If you are uncertain in the morning, give us a call around 8:15am and we will discuss options – generally we firstly try to re-schedule and if that isn’t possible we do refund.
+If you are uncertain in the morning, give us a call 45mins – 1hr before your tour departs and we will discuss options.
+We first try to re-schedule to another time or another day, but if that isn’t possible we would refund your ride (less a 10% merchant fee).

 Will I be riding on busy roads with cars?

-No. The Queenstown Trail is 130 kms of mountain biking and walking trails.
-Your ride will mostly be on these trails and away from built up areas.
+No. The Queenstown Trail is a 140 km network of biking and walking trails.
+Your ride will be on these trails and away from built up areas.

-The few short sections that are on sealed roads are all quiet, rural roads with very low volumes of traffic.
+The few short sections of the network that are on sealed roads are all quiet, rural roads with very low volumes of traffic.

-Which of your self-guided rides or bike tours are best suited for my group?
+Which of your self-guided rides are best suited for my group?

 We’ve designed rides suitable for all ages and riding abilities; from less experienced riders keen for a shorter, flatter ride, to those who want a challenging day in the saddle.